-When it comes to handling money, there are good reasons to wait for marriage before doing a lot of things.
+When it comes to handling money, there are good reasons to wait for marriage before doing a lot of things that you would do as a married couple.
+While you may be acting like a married couple and have everything but the license and the rings, there is a big difference between being effectively married and legally married.
 With money, it is this difficulty in leaving and legal protections that come with a marriage that are important.
-They make a lot of things to make sense to do as a married couple that are really bad ideas to do as an unmarried couple.
+You don’t want to sacrifice of yourself to build something together without being protected should your significant other decide that he/she doesn’t want to be a couple anymore.
+There are a lot of financial things to make sense to do as a married couple that are really bad ideas to do as an unmarried couple.
 A few of these are as follows:

 1. Buying a house together.
 Many couples who are living together decide to buy a house.
 After all, why spend all that money on rent if you can buy?
 The trouble is that if the relationship doesn’t work out, there are all kinds of issues.
 If one person puts in more money for the down payment, will the ex-boyfriend/girlfriend be willing to refund the extra money?
 Who gets the house if you break up?
 What if one person wants to sell but the other doesn’t?
 What if one person decides to get back at the other by not making the payments but also not allowing the other to sell the house?
 What if both incomes are needed to make the payments – do you really want to be making payments on a house in which you are not living.
 What if one spouse dies – suddenly you would own a house with his/her parents or siblings!